hexpm/hexpm/lib/hexpm/web/templates/blog/004-announcing-hex-core.html.md

    end
    ```

-3. Start the shell to e.g. search for all packages matching query "riak":
+3. Start the shell to and search for all packages matching query "riak":

    ```
    $ iex -S mix